- Duration: Four days

 Download the Brochure - includes the full program

-Support for Board Review Course scholarships is provided by BIOTRONIK and Boston Scientific Corporation.
+Support for Board Review Course is provided by Abbott, BIOTRONIK, Biosense Webster, Inc. Boston Scientific Corporation, Gilead, and Medtronic.

 |Buy the Package and Save!*||Early Through July 25||After July 25|